isaaccs/isaaccs.github.io/_pages/cv.md

 ======

 * May 2022 - Today: Applied Scientist, Jellysmack
-  * Creating and deploying a video recommendatıon model for Facebook videos
+  * Creating and deploying a video recommendation model for Facebook based on trends
   * Working on a topic extraction on Youtube videos
   * Creating data quality analysis function for Time Series
   * Creating preprocessing function for Time Series